ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 PEPs are written in a standard format and are reviewed by the Python community through a process called the PEP process.
 The PEP process is designed to ensure that proposed changes to Python are well-documented, well-reasoned, and discussed by the community before being accepted and implemented.

-## 29- What are dunder methods in python?
+## 29- What are dunder methods in Python?

 In Python, dunder methods (also known as "magic methods") are methods that are defined with double underscores (e.g., `__init__`, `__len__`) and are used to implement special behavior for objects.
 These methods are called "dunder" because they are surrounded by double underscores (i.e., "double underscore" or "dunder").